gmankab/anarchy_bot/readme.md

 ## translate to your language

-- fork repo
+- fork this repo
 - go to [anarchy_bot/lang](https://github.com/gmankab/anarchy_bot/tree/main/anarchy_bot/lang)
 - duplicate `en.yml` file
 - rename it to something like `ru.yml`
-- edit file
+- edit the file
-- make pull request
+- make a pull request
-- bot automatically decects language set in user's telegram client, and will search the dir for file with translation
+- the bot automatically detects user's language setting in telegram, and will search the `lang` dir for the translation file

 ## licence